mujahid-ali/dsa/README.md

 # dsa
-This repository contains dsa problems solved in different competitions.
+This repository contains dsa problems solved in different competitions in java.